 If an operator takes a training that was not pre-approved, but is relevant towards waterworks operations, the operator may complete the Operator Training Report Form (4400–190) available on the training web page to document the training.

 Operator certifications come up for renewal every three years.
 The operator certification program sends courtesy renewal reminder letters to operators six weeks before their certification expiration date.
 It is important for operators to keep their address current by notifying their regional coordinator of any changes.
-Starting October 2021, reminder letters will be emailed.
-If there is no email on file, a paper copy will be mailed.
 The letter serves as a courtesy reminder only; it is the operator's responsibility to keep track of their certification expiration date.
 When the operator is ready to renew, they should mail in the courtesy reminder letter, their continuing education documentation, and the $45 renewal fee to:

 Operator Certification Program — EAS/7

 The renewal materials must be postmarked by the expiration date on the certificate (there is no grace period).
 Any renewal postmarked after the expiration date should also include the $25 late penalty fee.

 Once a certification expires, an operator has one year from their expiration date to reinstate their lapsed certification.
 An operator is not considered a certified operator during this lapse of certification.
 If a certification is not renewed within that one year time period, the operator will need to re-take the exams as a new operator.